Use the tabs below to quickly navigate the page.

-About the project
+About the Project

-The Perhentian Turtle Project was established by Fuze Ecoteer in 2015.
+The Perhentian Turtle Project (PTP) was established by Fuze Ecoteer in 2015.
 The project works in close collaboration with the local community, stakeholders, Department of Fisheries (DOF) and Marine Parks Division.
 The turtle volunteer conservation project is currently based in two places: Kampung Pasir Hantu (Fisherman’s Village) on Perhentian Kecil and Pantai Tiga Ruang (Turtle Beach aka the nesting beach) on Perhentian Besar.

-Volunteer Programme Details
+Volunteer Project Details

 The scutes (scales) on the flippers and the side of a green turtle’s face are unique to each individual.
 Once one is spotted, the snorkeler free-dives down to photograph the sea turtle.
 On the other hand, the person on the kayak records the number of people present around the turtle.
 They also help to ensure the safety of the snorkeler from passing boats.
 If new turtles are discovered, it is yours to name!